 |Annual tuition fees:||

 The Politics & International Relations with Art History BSc (Hons) will provide you with knowledge of the kinds of institutions people live under, and how artists and culture have responded to those institutions.
 You’ll compare the political institutions of different countries, analysing from where they derive their legitimacy and how they interact with other organisations.
 You’ll take a course in political theory, questioning not only how these institutions work, but also how thinkers have theorised they ought to work.
-At the same time, you’ll take survey courses in the culture of these countries, from Europe to China, over different historical periods, as well as studying more media-specific courses focusing on paintings, architecture, and so on.
+At the same time, you’ll take a survey course that will provide a broad overview of the history of European art, as well as studying more media-specific courses focusing on paintings, architecture, and so on.

 Where can this degree take you?